SatoriCyber/terraform-provider-satori/docs/resources/dataset.md

   definition {
     name = "satori_dataset terraform test"
     description = "from satori terraform provider"
+    #the service account must also be an owner to be able to modify settings beyond definition
     owners = [ "522fb8ab-8d7b-4498-b39d-6911e2839253" ]

     include_location {